gizmogoat/gizmogoat/README.md

+# this account only used for contributions -- all my stuff lives on codeberg now! https://codeberg.org/gizmogoat

 hi! im kaylie, or gizmogoat, or soweli Keli.

 i used to mod gorilla tag, but i quit for [an extremely extensive amount of reasons](https://github.com/gizmogoat/gizmogoat/blob/main/GTMODS.md).